designstem/fachwerk/docs/content/writing.md

 Unordered list:

 * Autobahn

 * Radio-Aktivität

 Ordered list:

 1. Trans-Europa Express

 2. Computerwelt

+If you have subsequent content under list item you have to indent that content so it will be included to current list item:

+1. Trans-Europa Express

+  An important piece of new equipment used on the album was the Synthanorma Sequenzer, a customized 32-step 16-channel analog sequencer made for the band by Matten & Wiechers

+2. Computerwelt

+  The cover shows a computer terminal (apparently based on one made by the Hazeltine Corporation) displaying the heads of the four band members.

 <br>